JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE_project3.-traffic-sign-classifier/README_for_portfolio.md

 And rubric point is the accuracy of validation set have to upper than 93%

-Data set is given by 'German Traffic Sign Dataset'

-The dataset is already devided into 3 parts
+Data set is given by 'German Traffic Sign Dataset' that is already devided into 3 parts

 ```train.p``` : 34799 images